Discrepancies in data: Why don’t the numbers always match up?

 Downloads represent when a user downloads an app from a store.
 An install is an event after a download, constituting the first time a user opens an app.

-Second, Adjust will only be able to track conversions when our software development kit (SDK) is activated by the user when the app is first opened.
+- Adjust will only be able to track conversions when our software development kit (SDK) is activated by the user—this happens when the app is first opened.
 Once the SDK is fired for the first time, it lets us know that a new install has occurred.

 Discrepancies can occur when apps are downloaded but not opened.
-Other reporting inconsistencies can occur for the time of install, as Adjust records the time of install as the moment the app is opened, whereas Apple and Google will record the time of download.
+Other reporting inconsistencies can occur relating to the exact time of install, as Adjust records the time of install as the moment the app is opened, whereas Apple and Google will record the time of download.

 With this issue, it’s a case of remembering that downloads on any platform do not equal installs on Adjust’s.
-So, in short, make sure you’re comparing install-to-install, not downloads-to-install.
+So, in short, make sure you’re comparing install to install, not download to install.

 2. User-based versus device-based installs

-Both Apple and Google count their installs based on the user's store account, whereas Adjust bases installs on the individual device-level advertising IDs.
+Both Apple and Google count their installs based on the user's store account, whereas Adjust bases installs on device-level advertising IDs, unique to each individual device.

 In this case, a discrepancy can occur when a user owns both an iPhone and an iPad and installs the same app on both devices.
 Here, Adjust would count two installs because we are receiving data from two advertising IDs.
 Apple would count one install, as the user has the same store account on each device.

-Additionally, when working with SKAdNetwork, we never receive the IDFA, so attribution is done at an aggregated level.
-For more information, check out SKAdNetwork 4.0 explained and Adjust’s privacy vision for 2022 and beyond.
+Additionally, when working with SKAdNetwork or AdAttributionKit we never receive the IDFA, so attribution is done at an aggregated level.

 3. Time zones and geolocation

-So, if a user has a UK app store account but is in Germany when they install an app, then Apple and Google record the user's downloads/installs to the UK, while Adjust will attribute the install to Germany.
-As such, you’ll sometimes see differences between the app stores and Adjust regarding time of install and location.
+So, if a user has a U.K. App Store account but is in Germany when they install an app, then Apple and Google attribute the user's downloads/installs to the U.K., while Adjust will attribute the install to Germany.
+As such, you’ll sometimes see differences between the app stores and Adjust regarding time of install and install location.

 Regarding users' geolocation, it depends on what you wish to monitor—the user’s store account or the location of the install.
 When it comes to time zones, Adjust measures according to Coordinated Universal Time (known as UTC).
 Other platforms may differ by time zones.
-For instance, Google Ads works on PST.
-You can either change the time zone within the Adjust dashboard or other platforms' time zones to match UTC.
+For instance, Google Ads works on Pacific Standard Time (PST).
+You can either change the time zone within the Adjust dashboard to match other platforms or other platforms' time zones to match UTC.

 4. App update effects